-It’s no surprise then, that the demand for electric cars for Uber has been rising.
+It’s no surprise then, that the demand for electric Uber cars has been rising.
 To help you prepare for the future and make an informed decision about whether electric cars are worth it, we’ve created a guide that should answer most of your questions in the early stages of considering an electric car for Uber driving.

 Drivers of all fully electric cars are exempt from paying the daily £15 Congestion Charge upon entering Central London between 7:00 am and 6:00 pm on week days and between 12:00 pm and 6:00 pm on Saturdays and Sundays.

 The London ULEZ charge is a £12.50 daily charge enforced 24/7 in a zone covering all areas within the North Circular Road (A406) and the South Circular Road (A205), collectively known as the ULEZ Charge area.
 The exemption criteria are more permissive, currently allowing certain hybrid models and even some cars with no zero-emission range (with only an internal combustion engine).
 However, while future restrictions might affect these cars, electric vehicles will certainly remain exempt from the ULEZ charge.

 A growing number of streets around London are only accessible to cars that emit 0-75g/km of CO2 between set hours.
 Active during the week, only green vehicles can access these streets between 7:00 am – 10:00 am and 4:00 pm – 7:00 pm.